Here we explore the theory and practice of mindful parenting to help you to decide whether this style (or elements of it) might be right for you.

 In the early years of life, what gets a parent’s attention more?
 A well-executed gurgle or a blood-curdling scream?
 We all know a yowl of fear, pain or frustration will always get our attention.
 But if we only listen out for the negative, there’s a possibility we’ll never experience the positive.

-By being fully attentive, and not just watching out for signs of distress or discomfort, children feel safer and more protected by their parents (Fonagy and Target 1997; Siegel 2001).
+By being fully attentive, and not just watching out for signs of distress or discomfort, children feel safer and more protected by their parents (Fonagy and Target, 1997; Siegel, 2001).
+This could mean they’re more likely to come to you with concerns in the future.

 Mindful parenting can be more compassionate